STOP CHASING RAINBOWS

 by: Ulysses Ybiernas ♦ July 11, 2008 Lonely Table

-As I sit quietly at my desk, a question rises from somewhere deeper than thought, something almost unsettling in its honesty: Who have I become?
+As I sit quietly at my desk, a question rises from somewhere deeper than thought, unsettling in its honesty:

-For a long time, I ran toward a distant shimmer.
-It felt like a promise shaped into light—an imagined rainbow stretched across the horizon, whispering of fulfillment, purpose, and recognition.
-I chased it with everything I had.
-But no matter how far I went, no matter how close it seemed at times, it remained just out of reach, beautiful, captivating, and painfully intangible.
+For a long time, I chased a distant shimmer.
+It appeared like a promise shaped into light, an imagined rainbow stretched across the horizon, whispering of fulfillment, recognition, purpose, and meaning.
+I pursued it with all the energy I had.

 So today, I make a decision that feels both simple and profound.

-I stop chasing what cannot be reached.
+I will stop chasing what was never meant to be possessed.

 Clear.
-Real.
-Achievable.

-I am walking toward something true.
+I feel as though I am finally walking toward something true.

 © 2008 ET PLUS . articles · All Rights Reserved | My Office Diaries